 My career as a psychotherapist began in the fall of 2003 at my internship as an MSW intern at the Venice Family Clinic in Santa Monica.
 My second internship was at Kaiser Permanente in Los Angeles where I worked providing psychotherapy to women, men, couples and families and conducted both individual psychotherapy and group psychotherapy using insight oriented modalities as well as cognitive behavioral therapies.
 After graduating I worked at the USC Hamovitch Research Center conducting Problem Solving Therapy, a derivative of CBT specifically to diabetic populations.
 I worked at AIDS Project Los Angeles for many years in which I worked with many men, women and transgender clients living with HIV/AIDS, during my work there I also worked heavily with clients struggling with substance abuse/addiction and clients living in recovery from substance abuse/addiction.
 I worked with SRO Housing Corporation in which I provided psychotherapy for people living with HIV/AIDS living in the Skid Row area of Los Angeles where I worked with men, women and transgender individuals who struggled with a range of issues from poverty, lack of access to health care, societal oppressions and mental illness.
 In addition to my practice, I also facilitated a breast cancer support group for women in Spanish at the Methodist Hospital in Arcadia for four years.
 I have worked in various primary health care settings working within a multidisciplinary team of doctors, nurses and health educators providing treatment to clients with various backgrounds.
 My range of experience has allowed me to develop a great understanding of working with individuals and couples from a wide range of ages, cultures and race, gender, lifestyles, economic backgrounds and mental health concerns.

 I have worked in my own private practice in Pasadena, CA. since March of 2010 with specializations working with individuals who are seeking a therapist with progressive ideals and an understanding of the systemic oppressions that factor into how people who identify as women, people of color, QTPoC/LGBTQQ experience attacks on one's identities and the connection of these experiences to depression, anxiety and other interpersonal struggles.
 My focus and goal is to create healing spaces that honor people who have been born in struggle due to the various societal and systemic oppressions but who are warriors who have become disconnected with their own power or simply need support in a world that can feel invalidating of those experiences.
-As such I have extensive experience working with women, people of color, the LGBTQIA community and people with progressive ideals striving to work against societal oppressions.
+As such I have extensive experience working with women, people of color, the Queer community and people with radical ideals striving to work against societal oppressions.